 managerNoUsername of this user’s manager.
 The system looks up the manager by username.

 activeNotrue or false.
-Sets whether the account is active on import.
+Sets the account status on import.
 Defaults to true if omitted.

 cField1NoCustom field 1